dt-demos/jfrog-pipelines-dynatrace-example/demoapp/README.md

 # Development

 1. You must have node installed locally.
-1. Once you clone the repo, you need to run npm install to download the required modules
+1. Once you clone the repo, you need to run npm install to download the required modules.
+I used npm: '7.5.0',
+  node: '15.8.0'

     ```
     npm update
     npm start